Report a pothole

 Annual road maintenance campaign

-This year our annual road maintenance campaign will run from roughly April to September depending on the weather.
-There will be work taking place on almost 100 roads across the Borough.
+This year our annual road maintenance campaign will run from May 2021, working across the borough until the autumn.
+Work taking place on more than 60 roads across the borough.

 How will I know if my road is being resurfaced?